 Interestingly, when you come to position the camera, you very quickly learn whose P.O.V. you really are making it from.
 I’d say it was like a 1.5 P.O.V.: Mo was the 1, and Rashid was the 0.5.
 I did have a bias towards Mo, actually, even though on the page, he was always the more passive character.
 Within a scene, you could barely feel him within the script, because he often just was there in the background, and didn’t say anything.
 But everything pivoted around him.
 Again, that’s something that when yo translate from script to screen, this is again, the invisible stuff that, you know, you bring to it.
 With the Mo bias, it was like, you’d be in the scene with Rashid, and Mo would walk in, and suddenly the whole perspective would shift, because now you were looking through Mo.

-On how she made the film from Mo’s perspective 2/3 of the time
+On how Sally El Hosaini made the film from Mo’s perspective 2/3 of the time

-7R: So what does that mean, as far as where you’re positioning the camera?
+7R: So what does that mean, as far as where you’re positioning the camera in My Brother the DEvil?
 Are you just giving him in the foreground?
 Or showing from his viewpoint?
 Or making sure you’re always seeing his reactions?

 Sally El Hosaini: It’s a combination of both.
 That depends on which scene, specifically.
 That’s filmmaking isn’t it — where you put the camera.
 There’s no answer.
 For us, with this, because I wanted it to feel like we were on the inside looking out, that often meant we were literally subjectively seeing things and feeling things the way we would.
 So I was very much into interpreting through the senses — having moments where he would touch something, or close-ups, or the way the sound is, as well, sometimes going into a more subjective realm, using a bit of the slo-mo, and things like that, to emphasize moments [and] to play with the speed of things slightly.